 To remove your partner from your home loan, you’ll need to be able to qualify for the mortgage on your own.

-- You can refinance and extend your mortgage to 95% of the property value.
+- You can refinance and extend your Loan-To-Value Ratio to 95% of the property value.

 - You can increase your home loan to pay out a divorce settlement.

 - Your mortgage broker can get you a better interest rate when refinancing.

 The basic steps are: